 Coast guard watchstanders received an emergency position indicating radio beacon (EPIRB) notification at 16:30 from the distressed liftboat.
 The watchstanders then issued an urgent marine information broadcast, to which multiple Good Samaritan boatcrews responded.

-The crew of the pre-commissioned coast guard cutter Glenn Harris, a Sentinel-class fast response cutter (FRC), arrived on scene within 30 minutes and rescued one person from the capsized vessel.
+The crew of the pre-commissioned coast guard cutter Glen Harris, a Sentinel-class fast response cutter (FRC), arrived on scene within 30 minutes and rescued one person from the capsized vessel.

 A response boat-medium boatcrew from Coast Guard Station Grand Isle rescued another person and Good Samaritan vessels on scene rescued four other people from the water.